melvinsembrano/GoPro-API/README.md

 # [GoPro Hero 3 - API](http://g-w-g.co.uk) [![devDependency Status](https://david-dm.org/chrisgwgreen/GoPro-API.png)](https://david-dm.org/chrisgwgreen/GoPro-API)

-Control you GoPro camera remotely with the Node.js GoPro API.
-Aiming to be the most comprehensive api possible; you can access a wide array of settings, power your device on or off and, most importantly, backup your videos/images remotely over wifi.
-Created and maintained by [Chris GW Green](http://g-w-g.co.uk).
+Control you GoPro camera via wifi via this comprehensive Node.js API.
+With access to a wide array of settings; you can power your device on or off and alter settings dynamically and backup your videos/images remotely.

 ## Getting started

-Three quick start options are available:
+To get started, there are three quick start options available:

 * [Download the latest release](https://github.com/chrisgwgreen/GoPro-API/archive/master.zip).
 * Clone the repo: `git clone https://github.com/chrisgwgreen/GoPro-API.git`.